 What is the healthiest meat for dogs?

 Beef, fish, lamb, and chicken are the healthiest sources of protein for dogs.
 Fish has the highest percentage of protein (29.91 %), while the rest are around 26 grams of protein per 100 grams of meat.
 Beef is considered the best for growing dogs.
-Pork is another great choice of protein for growing dogs since they contain the same amount of protein as beef or chicken, and they have more fat.
+Pork is another great choice of protein for growing dogs since they contains the same amount of protein as beef or chicken, and they have more fat.
 Animal fat contains good fatty acids that are essential for a dog's growth.
 Chicken or turkey breasts are a great source of lean protein, and they contain a lot of water.

 What is the best protein for dogs with sensitive stomachs?